walles/numbervaders/README.md

 * Make our keyboard react to actual digits presses from a real keyboard.
   Nice during development.
 * Pick maths depending on level
+* Tune game to 20s for a maths to fall, add one more every 50%